AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/manage-project-team.md

 # Manage the Project Team

 <!--
-<drafted for Scheduling depreacation:
+<drafted for Scheduling deprecation:
-remove the NWE way of doing this when the Scheduling tools will be removed from the app)</p>
+remove the NWE way of doing this when the Scheduling tools will be removed from the app; leave just "adding automatically" and how to remove users - the People tab should still be there </p>
 -->

 The Project Team consists of users who are associated with the project.
 They display  in the People section of the project.